Chipotle workers are trained to give you smaller portions of these 7 ingredients

 Chipotle teaches employees to moderate servings of seven specific ingredients.

-The ingredients, called the “critical seven,” are steak, carnitas (pork), barbacoa (shredded beef), chicken, cheese, guacamole, and sour cream, according to The Wall Street Journal.
+The ingredients, called the “critical seven,” include steak, carnitas (pork), barbacoa (shredded beef), chicken, cheese, guacamole and sour cream, the Wall Street Journal reports.

 If a customer asks for an extra serving of some of those ingredients, including the meat and guacamole, employees are instructed to charge them more money.